timpotter/kerning-the-web/README.md

 # Kerning the Web

-Various methods of kerning web type as part of the @ixdbelfast AAD117 module.
+Various methods of kerning web typography as part of the @ixdbelfast AAD117 - Exploring Identity module.

 ##Kerning with CSS